MarkusSibbesen/tinystories_induction_heads/README.md

 *Attention pattern of L5H5 on an example sentence*

-On these tokens, the head attends to the most recent other nouns
+On these tokens, the head attends to the most recent other nouns (note, however, the "misclassified" verb *wound*, which the model interprets as a noun).

 ---
 ## Prerequisites